genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. image:: images/data-flow-runner-3.png

 Remember, that you can check and change parameters if needed only before computations started.
-To do so, click app name in the corresponding node of the data flow.
+To do so, click application name in the corresponding node of the data flow.
 However just as initialization process started, any changes of files are forbidden.

-Finally, whether you decide to start the computation or not, you will be suggested with a list of matching app to explore results or continue analysis.
+Finally, whether you decide to start the computation or not, you will be suggested with a list of matching application to explore results or continue analysis.

 .. image:: images/data-flow-runner-4.png

 Public data flows
 -----------------